 The first restaurants appeared in Paris during the reign of Louis XV, serving menus that would be familiar today in their order (though the desserts by far outnumbered the other dishes).

 Several of the 18th century innovators are still thriving today like La Pérouse.
-It was founded in 1766 by King Louis XIV’s personal limonadier or beverage maker, Monsieur Lefèvre.
+It was founded in 1766 by King Louis XVI’s personal limonadier or beverage maker, Monsieur Lefèvre.

 All change for the Food of France: French Revolution to the Second Empire 1789-1833